|P.O. Box 972

 Hollywood, California 90078

-The ADSLA Committee for Preservation Advocacy is pleased to announce that the Judge Redwine Building has passed its first step towards Historic Cultural Monument (HCM) designation.
-At its meeting on December 3, 2015, the Los Angeles Cultural Heritage Commission voted to take under consideration the ADSLA sponsored nomination.
-Also present and in support were the LA Conservancy and Hollywood Heritage.
-The Central Hollywood Neighborhood Council has also voted to support.
+The ADSLA Committee for Preservation Advocacy is pleased to announce that the Judge Redwine Building has passed its most important step towards Historic Cultural Monument (HCM) designation.
+At its meeting on February 4, 2016, the Los Angeles Cultural Heritage Commission voted to approve monument status for the building.
+The ADSLA also wishes to thank our preservation partners the LA Conservancy and Hollywood Heritage who sent letters of support and spoke at the initial hearing in December.

 The International Coalition of Art Deco Societies ICADS - Institutional Dues Payment